Yobuligo/ServiceProvider.TypeScript/README.md

 # ServiceProvider.TypeScript
-An implementation of the service provider / service locator pattern for TypeScript.
+An implementation of dependency injection for TypeScript by using a service provider / service locator.
-To get more independent from concrete classes and tow write more flexiable code required entities, services, etc. are provided via interface type.
-The service provider is responsible for providing theses requested services.

 ## Installation
 TBD

 ## Usage
+The service provider is used to become more independent from concrete classes and to write more flexible code.
+Instead of initializing concrete service classes, a service is requested at the service provider via a service definition.
+The service definition is connected to a service type, which is normally represented by an interface type.
+A service definition per service is required, as an interface type as service type only exists at designtime, but there must be a concrete type (the service definition class) which is available at runtime, which can be analyzed and which is connected to the service type.

+At a central point the concrete services, which should be used in a session, have to be provided to the service provider either by setting initialized services or by providing the concrete service type class.
+When requesting a service the service provider initializes the services lazy on demand. *Currently only services having no constructor parameters are supported.*
+After providing the services, these services can be fetched by the service provider.
+At that point there is no dependency anymore to concrete service implementations but instead to the abstract service type.

-The following chapter describes how to use the service provider.
+The following chapter shows how to provide and consume a service.

-### Implement service
+### Implement a service
-As in TypeScript interface types are only available during design time but not at runtime, it is not possible to request a service only by interface type as it won't be possible to analyze the interface type.
-Instead it is necessary to provide a concrete type which exists at runtime which is connected to the concrete service type.
-Theses concrete types are represented by classes which are called service class.
+At first a service has to be implemented and it has to be connected with a service definition.
 So, implementing a service requires the following steps:

-1. Provide service type
+1. Implement the service type
 ```
 interface ILogger {
   log(message: string): void;
 }
 ```

-2. Provide service class which refers to the service type.
-This class must extend `Service`.
+2. Implement the service definition class which references the service type.
+This class must extend `ServiceDefinition`.
+It is the key which is used to provide or consume a service.
 ```
-class LoggerService extends Service<ILogger> {}
+class LoggerService extends ServiceDefinition<ILogger> {}
 ```

-3. Provide a variant of the service itself, which implements the service type.
+3. Implement a variant of the the service itself.
 ```
 class Logger implements ILogger {
   log(message: string): void {